arancicarini/Middleware-2019-2020/Akka/README.md

 ## Description
 This folder contains:
-- our project (whose rough specifications can be found in Distributed Key Value store in Akka.txt )
+- our project (whose rough specifications can be found in "Distributed Key Value store in Akka.txt")
 - some reference pdfs about the Akka framework.
 - some samples to get acquainted with Akka.
     - some downloaded from the Lightbend tutorials
-    - a "customer" project when we tried to get working together Akka cluster and Akka HTTP.
+    - a "customer" sample when we tried to glue together Akka cluster and Akka HTTP.
 - a (possibly outdated) UML of our project.